jade-p-r/omics-deploy-pipeline/README.md

 # TCGA RNA Dataset ML Pipeline

-This repository demonstrates a machine learning pipeline for classifying liver tissue samples using gene expression data.
+This repository demonstrates a simple machine learning pipeline for classifying liver tissue samples using gene expression data.
 The model is trained on TCGA (The Cancer Genome Atlas) RNA-seq data and deployed as a REST API on Google Cloud's Vertex AI.

 ## Overview